AlissaSabre/CellDiff/README.md

 ## Status

 * (2014-8-13) Preview 1 is released.
-Its installable binary is available on [SourceForge] (https://sourceforge.net/projects/celldiffaddin/).
+  Its installable binary is available on [SourceForge](https://sourceforge.net/projects/celldiffaddin/).
 * (2014-7-28) The core functionality started to work.

-## Target environment
+## Target Environment

 * Modern Windows (Windows 7, 8 or later.
 Vista may be included.)
 * .Net Framework 4.0 (Client Profile)